acecilia/SugarEdges/README.md

 # SugarEdges
-Syntactic sugar for init UIEdgeInsets and other similar objects
+Syntactic sugar for init UIEdgeInsets and other similar objects.

 ## Usage
-Remember to import SugarEdges in the top of the file:
+Remember to import SugarEdges at the top of the file:

 ```swift
 import SugarEdges